 - Make sure you address the hard business issues involved.

-- Ask a colleague to proof read your entry highlighting areas for improvement.
+- Ask a colleague to proofread your entry.

 10. Multiple submissions